dclatzen/Volktage/README.txt

 This project is in progress.

+Volktage is in the business of building custom computers.
-The company 'Volktage' wants users to create custom computers through their site.
+They want users to completely customize and order products through their site.
 Users may select every component, down to the number of fans on the case.

 The code deposited here is a mock order storage and retrieval system,